fxstein/GoProX/docs/feature-planning/issue-64-exclude-firmware-zip/ISSUE-64-EXCLUDE_FIRMWARE_ZIP.md

 ## Overview

-Modify .gitattributes so that all zip files in the firmware and firmware.labs trees are excluded from future release packages.
+Modify .gitattributes so that all zip files in the firmware tree are excluded from future release packages.
 This will significantly reduce package size now that live fetch and caching from URLs for firmware files has been implemented.

 ## Current State Analysis